Search for new physics in the final state with a single photon and large missing transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 No significant excess of events beyond the SM expectation is observed.
 Upper limits are determined for the production cross section of three new physics processes mentioned in Section~\ref{sec:introduction}.
 For each model, a 95\% confidence level (\CL) upper limit is obtained utilizing the asymptotic \CLs criterion~\cite{Junk:1999kv,Read:2002hq,Cowan:2010js}, with a test statistic based on the negative logarithm of the likelihood in Section~\ref{sec:extraction}.

 The simplified DM model parameters proposed by the ATLAS-CMS Dark Matter Forum Ref.~\cite{Abercrombie:2015wmb} are intended to enable the comparison and translation of various DM search results.
 Figure~\ref{fig:2d} illustrates the 95\% \CL upper cross section limits relative to the corresponding theoretical cross section ($\mu_{95}= \sigma_{95\%}/\sigma_{\text{theory}}$) for the vector and axial-vector mediator scenarios in the \mmed--\mdm plane.
 The solid red (black) curves represent the expected (observed) contour where $\mu_{95} = 1$.
 The dotted line above (or below) the expected contour indicates the $\pm 1\sigma$ uncertainty band on the expected limit.
 For the simplified DM NLO models considered, mediator masses up to 1085\GeV are excluded for \mdm values less than 50\GeV for both vector and axial vector mediator.
+The apparent difference between the good agreement observed in Fig.~\ref{fig:SR1} and the observed limits shown in Fig.~\ref{fig:2d} arises because Fig.~\ref{fig:SR1} presents the 2017--2018 post-fit SR distributions, whereas Fig.~\ref{fig:2d} is based on the combined 2016--2018 data sets.
+The combined observed limit reflects statistical fluctuations present in the 2016 data-taking period.

 Results for vector and axial-vector mediators are then compared with constraints established by the cosmic microwave background measurements of the cosmological relic density of DM by the Planck satellite experiment~\cite{Ade:2015xua}.
 For each model separately, the expected DM abundance is estimated using the thermal freeze-out mechanism implemented in the {\sc MadDM} framework~\cite{Backovic:2013dpa} and is then compared to the observed cold DM density, $\Omega_ch^{2} = 0.12\pm0.001$~\cite{Ade:2015xua}, where $\Omega_c$ represents the DM relic abundance and $h$ is the dimensionless Hubble constant.